 How Long Do Solar Panels Last In Florida?

 American-made solar panels come with a warranty that guarantees their performance for 25 years or more.
 However, this does not mean that solar panels will stop producing electricity after this time period.
 While solar panels are designed to be durable, there are several factors that can shorten their lifespan, including:

-Quality of Materials: This is the single most important factor that will determine how long solar panels last.
+Quality of Materials: This is the most important factor determining how long solar panels last.
 The thickness of the panel, glass coating durability, and internal wiring all contribute to optimal performance over time.
 Choosing American-made solar panels is a must for homeowners who want their systems to last beyond the manufacturer’s warranty period.

 Installation: Solar panel installation is another factor that can impact the lifespan of a residential solar system.
-If not done correctly, solar panels, inverters, and wiring can be damaged, which leads to a reduction in performance.
-It can also unnecessary stress on individual components and be a safety hazard for your home.
+If not done correctly, solar panels, inverters, and wiring can be damaged, leading to reduced performance.
+It can also stress individual components and be a safety hazard for your home.